assyrianic/Tagha/README.md

 Changing the header file requires that you recompile tagha for the change to take effect.

 ### Testing
-If you wish to build and test the tagha code base, compile `test_hostapp.c` with either the shared or static tagha library, compile the tagha assembler and compile the testing .tasm scripts in `tagha_testcode`, and then run the .tbc scripts.
+If you wish to build and test the tagha code base, compile `test_hostapp.c` with either the shared or static tagha library, link with tagha's libc implementation, compile the tagha assembler and compile the testing .tasm scripts in `tagha_testcode`, and then run the .tbc scripts.

 ## Credits